 Parking is 1000 colones.
 The Rio Celeste entrance fee for adults is $12, $5 for children (ages 2-12).
 Adult nationals is 800 colones and 500 for children.

 The park is open every day from 8 AM to 4 PM.
 You must enter the park before 2 PM.

 Tenorio Volcano National Park – Rio Celeste Hiking Trail

 There are 5 points of interest on this trail: the waterfall, a lookout point, the blue lagoon, the thermal spring bubbles and the point where the two rivers meet.
-If you’re not keen on trekking ankle deep in mud, you can just go to the waterfall which has a nice not muddy path.

 You’ll reach a cross section where you can go down 150 meters of steps to the waterfall or continue on the rest of the trail along the river.
 The steps to the waterfall aren’t that bad and as you walk down, you get glimpses of bright blue through the trees.